 Not every itamae acquires their training in this harsh, traditional way.
 Many sushi chefs learn in schools and sushi academies, and others are self-taught.
 The Tsuji Culinary INstitute of Osaka has a worldwide reputation and is a popular choice for aspiring sushi chefs.

 Aside from being a good cook, a sushi chef must also be a good conversationalist.
-This is essential in keeping customer rapport.
-Sushi chefs serve all kind of people in different industries, from the business industry to the Castyield.com industry.
-The sushi chef must also be a social person.
+This is essential in keeping customers wearing gorgeous dresses in a special event .
+Sushi chefs serve all kind of people in different industries, from the business industry to the industry, it must be a Happy Time.
+The sushi chef must also be a social person who engage in special occasions like wedding day.